 Making virtual museums without walls is made easy with the Virtual Time Binocular Platform which supports cross reality exploration of cultural and natural heritage sites.

 Creating interactive and immersive exhibits featuring digital reconstructions lets visitors exercise their digital literacies whilst exploring the past.
 Case study with Tomintoul and link to HIE video.

 Connecting heritage sites through mapping virtual reality creates engaging immersive experience that are easy to naviagate.

 The StaGATE infrastructure made in St Andrews for making Virtual Museums, with Galleries, Archives, Toolkits and Exhibits, across the globe.
 See what we have been doing with it in the CINE project.

 Link up with Smart History for all your VR needs from enhancing visitor’s experience, delivering museum’s to the home and turning your area into a museum without walls.

 Read about our research into immersive learning, communication and heritage spanning over 20 years.

 Meet researchers in or working with the Open Virtual Worlds Group.
 Our interdisciplinary group has the skills to tackle any heritage challenge!

-Feel free to get involved with OVW there are many routes we love collaborating with heritage organisations and offer project opportunities students.
+Feel free to get involved with OVW, there are many routes and we love collaborating with heritage organisations and offer project opportunities for students.